Skip to main content

 Academic Misconduct Procedures

-If your instructor suspects that you may have engaged in academic misconduct, here’s what you can expect if this is your first offence (for information about the process for second offences, please consult the policy and procedures).
+If your instructor has a reasonable suspicion that you may have engaged in academic misconduct, here’s a summary of what you can expect if this is your first offence.
+(For the full policy and procedures and information about the process for second offences, please consult the policy and procedures).

-• After receiving your written response, the instructor decides whether to proceed with an official allegation.
-If they elect to proceed, they will fill out a form that explains the details of their concerns and how you responded to the allegation.
-This form then goes to the relevant administrator (department chair or the associate dean, depending on your program), who will check to see if you have any prior incidents of academic misconduct, and then decide on the penalty.
-You will be given a copy of the form too.
+• After the five-day response period, the instructor will decide whether to proceed with an official allegation.
+If they elect to proceed, they will complete a formal allegation form explaining the details of their concerns and how you responded to the notification.
+The instructor will send the allegation to the relevant administrator (department chair or the associate dean, depending on your program) and will include you in the email.
+You then have five working days to request a meeting with or provide a written response to the relevant administrator if you choose to do so.
+The relevant administrator will confirm if you have any prior incidents of academic misconduct, will assess the allegation, and if they determine that academic misconduct has occurred, they will determine the penalty.

-• The relevant administrator will send you a letter explaining the penalty.
-You can appeal this decision by filing a petition.
+• If the relevant administrator determines that academic misconduct occurred, they will send you a document explaining the penalty.

 Penalties for Academic Misconduct